Computational mechanics

 4 Causal states are predictive equivalence classes of histories

-Define an equivalence relation on pasts: \[ \overleftarrow{x}\sim \overleftarrow{x}' \quad\Longleftrightarrow\quad \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t=\overleftarrow{x}) = \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t=\overleftarrow{x}'). \] A causal state is an equivalence class under \(\sim\).
+Let’s define an equivalence relation on pasts: \[ \overleftarrow{x}\sim \overleftarrow{x}' \quad\Longleftrightarrow\quad \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t=\overleftarrow{x}) = \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t=\overleftarrow{x}'). \] A causal state is an equivalence class under the relation \(\sim\).
 Let \[ S_t := \epsilon(\overleftarrow{X}_t) \] be the random variable obtained by mapping a realized past to its class (the “causal-state map” \(\epsilon\)).

 Key consequences:

-Firstly, Prescience (sufficiency for prediction).
-Conditioning on \(S_t\) is as informative for the entire future as conditioning on the full past: \[ \mathbb P(\overrightarrow{X}_t \in \cdot \mid S_t) = \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t), \] equivalently \(H(\overrightarrow{X}_t \mid S_t)=H(\overrightarrow{X}_t \mid \overleftarrow{X}_t)\).
+First, Prescience (sufficiency for prediction).
+Conditioning on \(S_t\) is just as informative about the entire future as conditioning on the full past: \[ \mathbb P(\overrightarrow{X}_t \in \cdot \mid S_t) = \mathbb P(\overrightarrow{X}_t \in \cdot \mid \overleftarrow{X}_t), \] Equivalently, \(H(\overrightarrow{X}_t \mid S_t)=H(\overrightarrow{X}_t \mid \overleftarrow{X}_t)\).

 Secondly, Minimality (no redundant memory).
-Among all statistics \(R_t=\eta(\overleftarrow{X}_t)\) that are equally prescient, \(S_t\) is a minimal sufficient statistic: any prescient \(R_t\) refines (maps to) \(S_t\) a.s.
+Among all equally prescient statistics \(R_t=\eta(\overleftarrow{X}_t)\), \(S_t\) is a minimal sufficient statistic: any prescient \(R_t\) refines (maps to) \(S_t\) a.s.
 (Shalizi and Crutchfield 2000).

 Sufficient statistics here are defined in an information-theoretic way: \(R_t\) is sufficient for predicting \(\overrightarrow{X}_t\) if \(I(\overrightarrow{X}_t; R_t \mid S_t)=0\) (i.e. \(R_t\) is conditionally independent of the future given \(S_t\)).